Technology Park Malaysia

 Technology Park Malaysia (TPM) is a science park located in Bukit Jalil, Kuala Lumpur, Malaysia for research and development of knowledge-based industries.
 Its total land area of 750 acre, comprises 13 buildings each with specific functions.
 It is in phase 1 of implementation.

+History

+The park was opened on 28 November 1996 by then-Prime Minister Mahathir Mohamed.
+The first phase cost RM 237 million while the second phase, which was expected to be completed in 2000, cost RM 226 million.

+Overview

 Since its establishment, it provides support services, technology and R&D capability to stimulate the growth of science, technology and innovation.
 This includes rental of incubator premises to scientist, researchers, technopreneurs and SMEs, and lease of land parcels for technology knowledge-based companies.
 TPM also provides technology and business incubation programs including business mentoring and coaching services, marketing and financial consulting, technology and business forums, workshops and business matching.

+Services

 Other services include technology commercialization assistance to support to the commercialization of technology, including advisory and consultancy of technology transfer, project management, strategic management counsel, market research and opportunity analysis, and professional development programs.